-The C-Pulse System is currently implanted only in connection with clinical studies.
-We outsource most of the manufacture of our system to suppliers with our activities primarily directed toward supply chain management and distribution of our system to clinics and hospitals.
+The C-Pulse System has been implanted only in connection with clinical studies.
+We outsource most of the manufacturing of our system to suppliers with our activities primarily directed toward supply chain management and distribution of our system to clinics and hospitals.
 A number of critical components of the C-Pulse System, including the balloon, driver unit and interface lead are provided by outside suppliers and tested by us in-house.
-Our suppliers include large and small U.S.-based manufacturers of medical device components.
+Our suppliers include large and small U.S.-based and international manufacturers of medical device components.
 In 2013, we moved the assembly of the balloon and cuff, along with the related marking and packaging operations, to our Eden Prairie, Minnesota facility.
 These processes occur under a clean room environment.
-Our quality system complies with the latest requirements of ISO 13485:2003, Active Medical Device Directive (AIMD) 90/385/EEC and the US FDA Quality Systems Regulations 21 CFR Part 820.
+Our quality system complies with the latest requirements of ISO 13485:2003, EN ISO 13485:2012, Active Medical Device Directive (AIMD) 90/385/EEC and the US FDA Quality Systems Regulations 21 CFR Part 820.